moslisnas/UniversidadAngular18/README.md

 First phase: This project contains 25 lessons of the course with the most basics concepts of the creation of an Angular project where the last concept is Two-way binding.

+Second phase: Now this project contains previous content lessons of the course and 2 lessons with basic concepts of the directive ngIf (@if and @else) of an Angular project.

 ## calculadora-app

 This project contains 3 exercise lessons of the course which review the concepts of the First phase of mi-primera-app lessons.

+## listado-personas

+This project contains 5 lessons of the course with basic concepts of the directive ngFor (@for) of an Angular project.